ossf/tac/technical-vision.md

 > - (proposed) Engagement across platforms where developers already are (meetups, conferences, StackOverflow, etc)
 >     - _idea_: should OpenSSF hire dev-rel resources to staff this?

-### Regardless of (programming language, VCS, CI platform, etc), consumers of OSS can rely on clear & consistent trusted signals of:
+### Consumers of OSS can leverage clear & consistent trusted signals to better understand the security profile of open source content:
 - Provenance of source code & artifacts
 - Security posture of projects and artifacts
 - Community health